loveencounterflow/icql-dba/README.md

 * [ ] consider to change the default DB's name using `SQLITE_DBCONFIG_MAINDBNAME` (`sqlite3.c#2524`) (maybe
   to `icql`) and use it only for internal purposes.
 Users can still have a `main` schema but it's not the default one anymore.
+  * this is a connection parameter, not supported by `better-sqlite3`
   * contra—this would not solve the problem of statements like `create table x ( ... );` being applied to the 'main' schema even if it's not called `main`. `select from x ...;` statements are another matter;
     they'll pick the first relation named `x` from any schema, in order of creation.
 In short, one would